 The capstone project is a research project that makes use of more than academic readings and published research.
 While these are important components of research and should be included in the project, the capstone is intended to promote taking learning outside the classroom and into the host context.
 Students use resources they would not have access to at their home universities, incorporating interviews, participant observation, and other methods to create a reflective final paper and presentation.
 Many students continue to build upon the research of their capstone after their return as the foundation for a senior thesis, publication, or conference presentation.

-The 16-17 week fall program begins in Beijing in mid-August.
+The 16-17 week fall program begins in Beijing in late August.
 After 8 weeks in Beijing, the program shifts to Delhi for 8 weeks beginning in mid-October, and concludes there in mid-December.

 The 16-17 week spring program begins in Delhi in mid-January.
 After 8 weeks in Delhi, the program shifts to Beijing for 8 weeks beginning in mid-March, and concludes there in mid-May.

 No summer program is currently planned.

 |Fall 2015 Program||$ 17,990|